-From the above process, a set of tree location pairs can be collected from two lidar datasets from different platforms.
+From the abovementioned process, a set of tree location pairs can be collected from two LiDAR data sets from different platforms.
 The number of matched tree pairs is usually much higher than the required number of tree pairs for performing coarse registration.
-To ensure the coarse registration quality, the matched tree pairs are filtered and optimized by the RANSAC algorithm [46], [47], using the OpenCV implementations with default parameters.
+To ensure the coarse registration quality, the matched tree pairs are filtered and optimized by the RANSAC algorithm [46], [47] using the OpenCV implementations with default parameters.